 - Agree how many leads are needed to achieve the forecast growth.
 Set out how many leads should come from new and existing customers.

-- Determine the frequency and levels of sales activity needed to achieve targets.
+Determine the sales activity needed to achieve targets

-For example, allocate the amount of time to be spent on each account.
-Remember to include the whole range of activities needed to complete a sale.
+- For example, allocate the amount of time to be spent on each account.
+Remember to include all the activities needed to close a sale.

-- Decide how many sales people you need to achieve your sales targets, and allocate territories or accounts (see 5.3).
+- Decide how many sales people you need to achieve your sales targets, and allocate territories or accounts.

-- Take into account your sales costs, including promotional materials, salaries and equipment (see 6.1).
+- Take into account your sales costs, including promotional materials, salaries and equipment.

-This is a summary of the sales forecast.
-It does not change, and acts as a benchmark that you can compare your updated forecasts with.
+- This is a summary of the sales forecast.
+It acts as a benchmark that you can compare against your updated forecasts.

 - Prepare pessimistic, realistic and optimistic versions of your budget, and plan what you will do in each case.

-4.3 Revise your sales forecasts quarterly or annually, using past performance as a guide.
+Revise your sales forecasts using past performance as a guide

-4.4 Be aware of sales cycles.
-The total amount of time taken to complete a sale can have a critical impact on your cashflow.
+- The total amount of time taken to complete a sale can have a critical impact on your cash flow.

 - If you have a new, untested product or service, it may take longer to make sales.